Water Treatment in the Food & Beverage Industry | RO Systems

 Once a beverage company has a large sample of purified water, a "blank slate", if you will, to work with, they typically begin adding their own unique mixtures of minerals, metals, carbon dioxide (the "fizz" in soda), sugars, syrups, and food coloring to create the soft drinks that we know and love.
 Once this solution is thoroughly mixed, it is packed into sealed bottles or cans and transported to its destination.
 Alcoholic beverages go through a similar process, but typically baked with yeast and some form of grain or fruit added to them to produce alcohol.
 Because of the simplicity of the premise of beverage bottling, a majority of companies that make beverages do it in small businesses.

 Contrary to popular belief, "mountain fresh" or "spring" water also come from the same sources as the tap water in your sink.
 Why does it taste so much better than tap water, you may ask?
 Bottled water, believe it or not, goes through the same process as any soft drink.
 The municipal tap water is purified (ideally with a reverse osmosis system, softener, or sterilizer), making a "blank slate" for the company to work with, and then rather than adding syrups and sugars, bottled water goes through a bit of a different process.

-Reverse osmosis is the foundation of the Pure Aqua water treatment process that is used in the beverage industry .
+Reverse osmosis is the foundation of Pure Aqua's water treatment process that is used in the beverage industry .

 Reverse osmosis systems work by applying immense pressure to drive water across a membrane while siphoning out impurities.
 Due to this immense pressure, impurities will arise and cause one side of the membrane to become more concentrated than the other.
 Only the ultra pure water is capable of passing through the membrane, while the dissolved impurities, which are unable to be eliminated by conventional filtration are trapped and removed by Pure Aqua’s reverse osmosis water treatment system.